Discordanian/tc-tui/README.md

 | `Backspace` | Delete the last character of the active currency input |

 The GUI frontends expose a **Refresh** button instead of the `r` key, and their currency amount fields are directly editable.

-## Notes

-- The GUI frontends may render color emoji (flags, weather, GitHub icons) as fallback glyphs, since none of them bundle a color-emoji font.
-This is purely cosmetic and can be addressed later by loading an emoji font per toolkit.